-The candidate
+The candidate:

-- must give the essay a suitable title.

-- may interpret the pictures in any way.

-- may choose to write any type of essay.

-- must link the interpretation to the picture.

-- may write in any appropriate tense.

-1.7.1 Picture: Selfie
+- must give the essay a suitable title. - may interpret the pictures in any way, relevant to the picture. - may choose to write any type of essay, relevant to the picture. - must link the interpretation to the picture. - may write in any appropriate tense. - 1.7.1 Picture: Computer